-Integrated Valuation of Environmental Services and Tradeoffs
+Integrated Valuation of Ecosystem Services and Tradeoffs

 InVEST is a suite of software models used to map and value the goods and services from nature that sustain and fulfill human life.

 If properly managed, ecosystems yield a flow of services that are vital to humanity, including the production of goods (e.g., food), life-support processes (e.g., water purification), and life-fulfilling conditions (e.g., beauty, recreation opportunities), and the conservation of options (e.g., genetic diversity for future use).

 Despite its importance, this natural capital is poorly understood, scarcely monitored, and, in many cases, undergoing rapid degradation and depletion.

 InVEST enables decision makers to assess quantified tradeoffs associated with alternative management choices and to identify areas where investment in natural capital can enhance human development and conservation.

 The toolset currently includes sixteen distinct InVEST models suited to terrestrial, freshwater, and marine ecosystems.

 Questions InVEST can Answer

 How will a new coastal management plan impact seafood harvest, renewable energy production, and protection from storms?